 Cleaning your fake jewelry with homemade jewelry cleaning ammonia is by far the easiest way to spruce up costume jewelry because all you will need is basically one part ammonia, and six parts of lukewarm water.

 Some folks recommend a ratio of 1:1, but for the most part, this is probably going to tarnish your jewelry, so err on the conservative side this time and use a 1:6 ratio.
 If you’re not comfortable with using ammonia, there’s always vinegar, baking soda, detergent as alternative jewelry cleaning agents.
-Hydrogen peroxide is also a good homemade jewelry cleanser.
+Hydrogen peroxide is also a good homemade jewelry cleaner.

 - Let the solution work on the jewelry for about 10 minutes.
 There is no need to touch the jewelry or brush anything yet.
 The ammonia will be lifting the stains and dirt, allowing them to loosen from the surface of the jewelry for easier cleaning later.

 - Grab an old or new toothbrush and start scrubbing away gently at your jewelry.
 (Tips: Be sure to use a soft-bristled toothbrush, so you do not inadvertently damage the surface of your jewelry as this is possible with harder bristles.)

-Technically speaking, plated jewelry is considered authentic, so be careful when using a DIY costume jewelry maker on anything that seems to be made or plated with gold or silver.
+Technically speaking, gold-plated jewelry is considered authentic, so be careful when using a DIY costume jewelry maker on anything that seems to be made or plated with gold.
 If you are not sure, it would be best to approach a jeweler and have your jewelry tested.
 You wouldn’t want to damage anything that might be more valuable than you think.

 The rule of thumb for cleaning jewelry of all sorts is to go about it gently and focusing on the spaces between stones and the chains where dirt might be hiding.
 As we wear jewelry, the jewelry can collect an amazing amount of dust and grime, and these often mix with moisture and body oils.
 Eventually, even the most expensive jewelry starts to look aged because of the grime.